[BN] Chronicles: Is it kummelweck or kimmelweck?

 So, the German-Buffalonian says kummel is better than kimmel, but neither are correct.
 Both, however, are better than wick.

-I always write “kimmelweck,” probably because that’s what was written on the sign when Grandma Coyle (whose mother’s maiden name was Greiner) would send me as a six- or seven-year-old up to B-Kwik to buy kaiser and kimmelweck rolls for dinner.
+I always write “kimmelweck,” probably because that’s what was written on the sign when Grandma Coyle (whose mother’s maiden name was Greiner) would send me as a 6- or 7-year-old up to B-Kwik to buy kaiser and kimmelweck rolls for dinner.

 If your half-German grandma sent you for “kummelwecks,” that’s probably what you call them, and I think either spelling is probably just fine.
 So long as you don’t skimp on the horseradish.